BrandenLaCour/ThoughtfulChallengeFrontEnd/README.md

 I would have liked to add more style and jazz to the login page, while also making the album page more of a full screen experience with a bit more customization.
 Also a small loading circle would have been nice for waiting for login validation/ email OTP response.
 Secondly having a simple router would have been nice.

+## Important
+I will need to add the users email to SES for this to work and for the user to recieve the OTP email.
+They require verification in the free tier of SES.
+Just feel free to reach out to me which emails need to be added.

 ## Libraries Used

 React-Bootstrap